lukeachristenson/reversi/README.md

 to the subsequent opponent's moves, assigning a weight to each possible move the strategy player while doing so.

-# Checklist
+# Part 3

-- [ ] Make a command line configurator for the game.
-- [ ] Update the main method.
-- [ ] Clean up the code.
-- [ ] Update the README file.

-# Changes for Part 3
+## Changes to the existing project for Part 3
 There were some changes that were made to the project from part 2 in order to accomodate the implementation of a controller and to accommodate communications between the model, view, and controller.
 These changes include: